 - 3. Detach all connectors from the old system board and remove expansion cards seated in any expansion slots. - 4.
 Loosen the screws holding the original system board and remove the board from the system.
-Save the screws. - Remove the 586ITB from its original packing box.
+Save the screws. - Remove the 586ITX from its original packing box.
 Be careful to avoid touching all connectors and pins on the board.
-Please refer to the handling instructions on pages 9-10 for proper handling techniques. - Insert the memory modules into the memory banks on the 586TTB.
+Please refer to the handling instructions on pages 9-10 for proper handling techniques. - Insert the memory modules into the memory banks on the 586TX.
 The quantity and location of the memory modules depends on the memory configuration and type of modules you intend to use. - 7.
-Install the CPU.
-Be sure pin 1 of the CPU is aligned with pin 1 of the socket. - 8.
-Set the corresponding jumpers. - Install the prepared 586ITB system board into the case and replace the screws. - 10.
+Install the processor.
+Be sure pin 1 of the processor is aligned with pin 1 of the socket. - 8.
+Set the corresponding jumpers. - Install the prepared 586ITX system board into the case and replace the screws. - 10.
 Reinstall all cards and connectors and replace the system unit cover.
 Reconnect all power cords and cables.

-Use only the ATX (CN8) or AT (JP27) power connector, not both.
-If you are using an ATX power supply, install the 20-pin ATX power cable connector into location CN8 on the system board.
+To use an ATX power supply, install the 20-pin ATX power cable connector into location CN8 on the system board.
 The 20-pin connector can be inserted into CN8 only if pin 1 of the connector is aligned with pin 1 of CN8.